drvrjsh/drvrjsh/README.md

-Just an inquisitive individual wanting the betterment of the world through technology and open-source.
-Discover more about me by clicking the Carrd link I have set up!
+Just an inquisitive individual wanting the betterment of the world through technology and open-source!

 Under development (might be broken): [drvrajesh.carrd.co](https://drvrajesh.carrd.co)